zmkfirmware/zmk/docs/docs/development/setup/docker.md

 ---

 :::note
-Currently the Docker approach is only documented for [VS Code](https://github.com/microsoft/vscode).
+Currently the Docker approach is only documented for [VS Code](https://github.com/microsoft/vscode) (not [Code OSS](https://github.com/microsoft/vscode/wiki/Differences-between-the-repository-and-Visual-Studio-Code)).
 While it can be replicated using [devcontainers](https://containers.dev/) this is not documented yet - contributions are welcome!
 :::

 ### Source Code